 We are thrilled to have a great coaching staff with us this summer:

-Claire Kenna is returning to Brookfield as our Head Coach!
-David Amezcua will join us this year as the Assistant Head Coach.
+Anna Kenna is our Brookfield Swim Team's new Head Coach and Charles Mack is the Assistant Head Coach.
 We will announce the remainder of our coaching staff as soon as possible!

 Our team reps are Imelda Kodrata and Andrea Kelley.
 Between the two of us we have six Breaker swimmers and many years of experience with the team.
 Please feel free to contact us with any of your questions or concerns at any time.
 Our contact information is as follows: